Unisex name: Czech

-The page indicates some other names which can be usable as unisex but are not tried by that community yet.
+As of July 2023, the MVČR or Internal Ministry of the Czech Republic, officially released a list of 4,000 gender-neutral names that can be used by citizens, particularly aimed toward transgender people needing a gender neutral name during their transition (or otherwise a name that does not require a legal gender change to use).

 Dutch

 This is a list of the 20 most common names of which at least 10% are of the other sex.

 The most popular names are at the top.